stjohnjohnson/chrome-newtabfortune/Readme.md

 Fortune File | Description | Version
 ------------ | ----------- | -------
-art          | Broadly construed; it includes television and celebrities. | 1.0 ascii-art    | each one worth a thousand words, I guess. | 1.0 computers    | various fortunes that are computer-related.
+art          | Broadly construed; it includes television and celebrities. | 1.0 ascii-art    | Each one worth a thousand words, I guess. | 1.0 computers    | Various fortunes that are computer-related.
 This includes the 'joke' fortunes that are supposed to emulate system error messages, as well as some neat stuff. | 1.0 cookie       | Cookie file from Karl Lehenbauer's postings to alt.sources | 1.0 definitions  | It ought to be all the 'definitions,' but what it really is, is all the definitions that have a first line ending with a colon. | 1.0 drugs        | Alcohol and cigarettes, mostly.
 Legal chemicals. | 1.0